neverlosecc/source2gen/README.md

 source2gen <C:\\path\\to\\cs2>
 ```

-### Unix
+### Linux

 ```sh
 LD_LIBRARY_PATH=$HOME/.steam/steam/steamapps/cs2/game/bin/linuxsteamrt64/:$HOME/.steam/steam/steamapps/cs2/game/csgo/bin/linuxsteamrt64/ \
   source2gen ~/.steam/steam/steamapps/common/cs2
 ```

-Source2Gen for Unix support is currently in an alpha state.
+Source2Gen for Linux support is currently in an alpha state.
 There will be
 errors, bugs, and wrong output.
 Please only file issues if you want to work on
 them.
 This note will be removed once we have thoroughly tested Source2Gen on
-Unix.
+Linux.

 ## Getting Started